jeroengerits/support/README.md

 # Support

 A PHP support package with various classes and helpers for my personal projects.

+## Contracts

+- ValueObject